KingerNL/Computer_Vision_Eindopdracht/README.md

 │   ├── output_data.csv <- output file where you can find data of every contour in the images │
 ├── deep_learning
+│   ├── output <- our output folder, currently occupied with a placeholder │   │   ├── img_1.jpg
+│   │   ├── ...
+│   ├── test <- folder with files to test our alghoritm │   │   ├── img_1.jpg
+│   │   ├── ...
-│   ├── dataset <- our dataset (250 images)
+│   ├── train <- training folder, here should be the bulk of our images │   │   ├── img_1.jpg
+│   │   ├── ...
+│   ├── valid <- map for validation
 │   │   ├── img_1.jpg
-│   │   ├── img_2.jpg
 │   │   ├── ...
 │   │
+│   ├── classification.py <- ...
+│   ├── custom_config_detectron.py <- the custom configuration file
+│   ├── environment.yml <- .yml file for the environment
-│   ├── DeepLearning.py <- file to run for identifying objects and there features using deep learning │
+│   ├── predicting.py <- file to run for identifying objects and there features using detectron2
+│   ├── training.py <- the training file
+│
 ├── image_objects_ordered <- just an image for the README.md (can be used for validation) │   ├── val_image.jpg
+│   ├── conding.txt
 │
+├── .gitignore
 ├── README.md
 └── requirements.txt
 ```